Water supply and sanitation in the Philippines: Philippine Clean Water Act of 2004 (RA 9275)

-Government Agencies and Institutions
+Government agencies and institutions

 Local Water Utilities Administration (LWUA)

-The Local Water Utilities Administration is a specialized lending institution that promotes and oversees the development of provincial waterworks.
-It is also entrusted with setting water quality and service standards for water districts.
-Furthermore, it provides technical assistance and is sometimes involved in the districts through board members.
+The Local Water Utilities Administration, sometimes known as the Local Waterworks and Utilities Administration, is a government-owned and controlled corporation and specialized lending institution that promotes and manages the development of provincial water management facilities.
+It is also entrusted with setting water quality and service standards for water districts and provides technical and institutional development assistance.

-P.D.
-198 (May 25, 1973), the Provincial Water Utilities Act of 1973 created LWUA and the water districts.
-The decree authorized the formation, on local option basis, of autonomous water districts to develop the local water supply systems and the establishment of a national-level agency to cater to the needs of these water districts.
-According to the LWUA website, to date, it has established 584 water districts covering about 691 cities and towns outside Metro Manila.
-It has completed a total of 1,431 water supply projects while extending P 17 billion in loans to the districts of which P11 million has been availed to the benefit of some 12 million Filipinos with improved water.
+Presidential Decree 198, also known as the Provincial Water Utilities Act of 1973, authorized the formation of autonomous water districts on a local option basis to develop local water supply systems and created the LWUA as a national-level agency addressing the needs of water districts.
+According to its website, the LWUA set up 584 water districts with a combined service area of 691 cities and towns outside Metro Manila and helped build 1,431 water supply projects.
+It also extended loans to water districts totaling 17 billion pesos, of which 11 million pesos was availed leading to 12 million Filipinos having improved water services.

-National Water and Resources Board (NWRB)
+National Water Resources Board (NWRB)

 The National Water Resources Board is the forefront government agency that handles the Philippines' water sectors' policies, regulations, and quasi-judicial functions.
 It acts accordingly with the principles of the Integrated Water Resource Management (IWRM) as it ensures the efficiency, conservation, utilization, development, and protection of the state's water supply.

 Rural Waterworks Development Corporation (RWDC)

 Executive Order No. 577 which was passed last January 12, 1980, aims to provide full coverage of water supply services in the country.
 In line with this, Rural Waterworks Development Corporation was established to bring and administer water supply in areas with less than 20,000 as population.
 RWDC works together with LWUA in determining areas under their jurisdiction.
+The RWDC was abolished in 1987 through Executive Order 124-A.